rust-lang/async-book/src/01_getting_started/03_state_of_async_rust.md

 A few novel failure modes are possible in async Rust, for instance if you call a blocking function from an async context or if you implement the `Future` trait incorrectly.
 Such errors can silently pass both the compiler and sometimes even unit tests.
-These pitfalls are easy to avoid through awareness.
+Having a firm understanding of the underlying concepts, which this book aims to give you, can help you avoid these pitfalls.

 ## Compatibility considerations

 Asynchronous and synchronous code cannot always be combined freely.
-For instance, you can't call an async function from a sync function.
+For instance, you can't directly call an async function from a sync function.
 Sync and async code also tend to promote different design patterns, which can make it difficult to compose code intended for the different environments.